2004 it all changed!

 2008 – a new phase

 Sadly, Chad, my older GSD, died in March, aged 15.
-He’d done really well though, having been diagnosed with CDRM and given six months to live about seven years earlier.
+He’d done well, though, having been diagnosed with CDRM and given six months to live about seven years earlier.
 Homeopathy slowed the disease’s progress right down and kept him off having to have strong painkillers too.
 I was more than impressed.

 Holly kept me company after that.